 - You will be asked: "Are you a foster youth or were you at any time in the foster care system?"
 Answering YES may give you access to more support.
 Answer YES to this question, even if you were only in foster care one day.
-This question is not on the CADAA. - Foster youth can select "Other/unknown" for "Highest School Completed by Parent."
+This question is not on the CADAA. - You can select "Other/unknown" for "Highest School Completed by Parent" if you do not know.
 How you answer does not affect your eligibility for federal student aid.